-Invasive approaches of boats (e.g. from whale watching activities, curious boating or even non-careful research activities) can disturb Risso's dolphin through direct physical presence and intrusive behaviour towards the animals.
-This can interrupt important behaviour including feeding and reproduction (Miragliuolo et al., 2001), even can stress and kill weak or youngs animals like for the bottlenose dolphin (Scarpaci et al., 2010; Bejer et al., 2006; Arcangeli and Crosti, 2009; Parson, 2012; New et al., 2015; Papale et al., 2012).
+As Risso's dolphin are quiet animals, they may be the focus of approaching vessels, including swim-with activity.
+Invasive approaches of boats (e.g., from whale watching activities, swim-with program, curious boating or even non-careful research activities) can disturb Risso's dolphin through direct physical presence and intrusive behaviour towards the animals.
+This can interrupt important behaviour including feeding and reproduction (Miragliuolo et al., 2004), even can stress and kill weak or youngs animals like for the bottlenose dolphin (Scarpaci et al., 2010; Bejer et al., 2006; Arcangeli and Crosti, 2009; Parson, 2012; New et al., 2015; Papale et al., 2012).
 Long-term intrusive presence can exclude animals from preferred habitat.

 Unregulated whale watching activities, which may grow very fast in specific areas, may have detrimental effects at the (sub)population levels, which needs to be mitigated and prevented.
-For example, Visser et al. 2011 reported that changes in Risso's dolphins behavior have been observed in Azores (i.e. reduced resting and socializing rates) This might have negative impacts on the build-up of energy reserves and on reproductive success.
+For example, Visser et al. 2011 reported that changes in Risso's dolphin's behaviour have been observed in Azores (i.e., reduced resting and socializing rates) This might have negative impacts on the build-up of energy reserves and on reproductive success.
 We suggest the adoption of precautionary management measures to regulate the timing and intensity of whale watching activities.

-- better evaluate the effect of approaching/harassing whale-watching vessels and pleasure boats on Risso's dolphin behaviour (high); - Maps of risks of exposure to potential harassment from commercial whale-watching activities
+- better evaluate the effect of approaching/harassing whale-watching vessels and pleasure boats on Risso's dolphin behaviour (high);

+- Maps of risks of exposure to potential harassment from commercial whale-watching activities